paritytech/devops-guide/src/kubernetes/testnetmanager.md

 ### Requirements

 The testnet manager requires the chain Sudo seed phrase to perform management functions.
-Also some chain specific variables should be defined in a configmap, this can be added to the `values.yaml`:
+Also, some chain specific variables should be defined in a configmap, this can be added to the `values.yaml`:

 ```yaml
 configmap: